Providing great social media customer service

 What is social media customer service?

-Be where your customers are
+Offer social media customer service where your customers are

 - What time of day are your customers most active on social media?

-Track and manage volume
+Track and manage your customer support volume

-- Direct technical or account-related questions
+- Technical or account-related questions

-- Complaints from dissatisfied users
+- Complaints from unhappy users

 - Issues (or outages) that affect many users or raise a potential PR crisis